MaicoTimmerman/tex-minutes/README.md

 # tex-minutes
 ### Introduction
 The minutes class forms a standard for minutes.
 By including this documentclass you extend on the article class and add custom designed commands that make creating minutes more easy.
+Default language of the minutes is dutch.

 ### Class loading
 Using `\documentclass{<options>}{minutes}` at the top of the document you can load the class. <options> are comma seperated.
-At the moment this class only supports all options it inherits from the article class.
+Supported options are:

+`colorblind` Disable all coloring in the document.
+`english` Sets language of the minutes to English, default is Dutch.

 ### Included commands